htcondor/htcondor/docs/users-manual/quick-start-guide.rst

 direct HTCondor to explicitly send the needed files, including the executable, to the machine where the job executes.
-These commands will likely not be necessary for jobs in which the AP and the EP (the Execute Point, or worker node) machine access a shared file system.
+These commands will likely not be necessary for jobs in which the AP and the EP (the Execution Point, or worker node) access a shared file system.
 However, including these commands will allow this first sample job to work under a large variety of pool configurations.